 Your private key has been saved in secrets/intermediate_ca_key.

-Write the intermediate CA key password in /home/step/secrets/password.
-Without this, step-ca cannot use the private key and so cannot generate certificates.
+cannot use the private key and so cannot generate certificates.
 Make sure the Docker host and container volume are secure.

-Retrieve the fingerprint of the root certificate, you will need it to connect remotely to the CA lter: step certificate fingerprint certs/root_ca.crt.
+Retrieve the fingerprint of the root certificate, you will need it to connect remotely to the CA lter: step certificate fingerprint certs/root_ca.crt

-At this point, if you saved the root CA private key file secrets/root_ca_key and passphrase in a safe location outside the container, you can delete it from the container.
+and passphrase in a safe location outside the container, you can delete it from the container.
 You will not need it anymore.

 Exit the container.